rieg-ec/opti-modeling/README.md

+# tools:
-# use binder to allow others to interact with notes
+- use binder to allow others to interact with notes

-# can i import gurobipy into a vm or requirements.txt and upload to github? binder?
+- can i import gurobipy into a vm or requirements.txt and upload to github? binder?

 **TO-DO**: